PranayKr/Deep_Reinforcement_Learning_Projects/Report.md

   but did not find much difference in the results achieved without Weight initialization of the Neural Net Layers I tried to decay the learning rate as well in a modified implementation to achieve quicker results without any signifiacnt improvement in the training of the model

+  Besides in the Double Deep Q-Net implemenation Rewards achieved during training were clipped to be in the range of -1 to 1 to remove outliers during training

 # HyperParameters Used:
   1) Number of Episodes : 5000